 Top 5 Largest Man Made Wonders of the World

 Except for the Great Pyramid of Giza, these miracles no longer exist.
 You could travel non-stop for a lifetime and never see everything this amazing planet has to show you.
 Everyone is used to admiring the legendary wonders of the world.
-But there are also a lot of amazing man-made structures in the modern world.
+But there are also a lot of unique man-made structures in the modern world.

 Colosseum of Rome, Italy

 The Colosseum of Rome is the largest amphitheater in the world.
-There are 80 entrances and have a capacity of 50,000 spectators in the Colosseum of Rome.
+There are 80 entrances and a capacity of 50,000 spectators in the Colosseum of Rome.
 In ancient times, this coliseum was used to host a game between humans and animals.
 The Colosseum is the largest and most famous amphitheater ever built.

 More than 9,000 wild animals were killed during the opening games of the amphitheater.
 Spectators were protected from the rain and heat of the sun by sails called “Velarium” around the top of the attic.
 You can see this as an iconic symbol of imperial Rome.
 It is also known as the Flavian Amphitheater.